 1. How does laser hair removal work?

 Laser hair removal uses a concept called selective photothermolysis.
 A specific wavelength will match a pulse duration to safely obtained a desired results on a targeted subject without damaging the surrounding tissues.
-When it comes to laser hair removal, the target is the hair and the result hair removal.
+When it comes to laser hair removal, the target is the unwanted hair and the result hair removal.

-The laser will target the pigments in the body hair.
-The light energy produced by the laser will travel through the hair down to the follicle.
-There, it will turn into thermal energy and damage the follicle.
+The laser will target the pigments in the unwanted body hair.
+The light energy produced by the laser will travel through the hair down to the hair follicle.
+There, it will turn into thermal energy and damage the hair follicle.
 Since hair follicles can regenerate with time and repair themselves, it is important that they are damaged beyond repair.

 Effective laser hair removal requires that patients wait six weeks between each session.
 Why?
 First, to let the skin heal and regenerate.
 Although laser hair removal is safe, the light energy used still leaves the skin more sensitive after a treatment and more vulnerable to outside aggressors.
 Therefore, it needs time to get back to its stronger self.